SudhanPlayz/Discord-MusicBot/README.md

 >
 > _version 5 of This Bot Has No Release Date_

-## ❗ Prerequisites
+## 🚧 Prerequisites

 - [Node.js 14+](https://nodejs.org/en/download/)
 - discord.js@12.5.3
 - [Lavalink Server](https://github.com/freyacodes/Lavalink#server-configuration)

-**DO NOT JOIN OUR DISCORD FOR LAVALINK ISSUES**

 > NOTE: Lavalink is needed for music functionality.
 You need to have a working Lavalink server to make the bot work.

 ## 📝 Tutorial

-A Tutorial has been uploaded on YouTube, Watch it by clicking [here](https://www.youtube.com/watch?v=p4lP96Tiv9s) _outdated_
+A Tutorial has been uploaded on YouTube, Watch it by clicking [here](https://www.youtube.com/watch?v=p4lP96Tiv9s)

 Repl.it [Tutorial](https://github.com/SudhanPlayz/Discord-MusicBot/wiki/Installation-on-Repl-it)

 VPS / Server [Tutorial](https://github.com/SudhanPlayz/Discord-MusicBot/wiki/Installation-on-a-Linux-server)

 ## 📝 [Support Server](https://discord.gg/sbySMS7m3v)
-Do Not Join Our Discord for Dashboard Issues and Lavalink Issues.
-We Will Not Help You.

 If you have major coding issues with this bot, please join and ask for help.